hansroland/reflex-dom-inbits/tutorial.md

 ![Behavior](https://github.com/hansroland/reflex-dom-inbits/raw/master/images//dynamic.png "Behavior")

 A Dynamic is a monad and therefore an Applicative too.
-When working with Dynamics it is very common to use applicative syntax .
+When working with Dynamics it is very common to use applicative syntax.

-# Before we really start ...
+# Before we really start coding...

-## Used Versions
+## Used Library Versions

-At the moment on Hackage you can find reflex version 0.4 and reflex-dom version 0.3.
+Today Hackage has reflex version 0.4 and reflex-dom version 0.3.
-However there are newer and better versions on Github: [reflex-0.5](https://github.com/reflex-frp/reflex) and [reflex-dom.0.4](https://github.com/reflex-frp/reflex-dom)
+However for both libraries there are newer and better versions on Github: [reflex-0.5](https://github.com/reflex-frp/reflex) and
+[reflex-dom.0.4](https://github.com/reflex-frp/reflex-dom)

 The main improvements of the Github versions are: